 (b) a member of the staff of the school when giving attention to the student’s medical condition.

-[Regulation 28 amended in Gazette 10 Jan 2017 p.
+[Regulation 28 amended: Gazette 10 Jan 2017 p.
 229.]

 29. Head lice inspection, principal may authorise etc.

 (1) The principal of a government school may authorise a member of the teaching staff or another officer at the school to examine the head of any student at the school for the purpose of ascertaining whether head lice are present.